 (requires login) a clear copy of the bank slip or physically visit the Finance Department with the original bank slip.

 No. In every application cycle, new Reference Numbers are generated even if you applied for a programme the previous cycle.
 You should always first check for your new Reference Number before paying when applying for a programme in subsquent intake cycles.

 When is the deadline for receiving applications?

 Deadlines are usually set in every advertisement, and displayed on the this portal too.
-Current Status: (1st Selection Ongoing but Still Open for Applications)
+Current Status: (Open for Postgraduate Applications Only)

 How do I apply?

 How should the physically challenged or computer iliterate persons apply?

 - Create account with us or sign in if already created;

 - Enter your personal details to obtain a REFERENCE NUMBER;